MLInsightLab/MLInsightLab/README.md

 - Provides endpoints for prediction, model loading, user authentication, and system management
 - Uses:
   - A dedicated PostgreSQL instance
-  - MinIO for user-uploaded files and model storage
+  - RustFS for user-uploaded files and model storage

 ### 5. **Web UI**
 - Unified interface for accessing services and managing tasks